TsedeyAyele/UserManagementProgram/README.md

 # User Management Application console

 This is a console application for managing a list of users.
-It allows you to add, remove, search for sort and list users.
+It allows you to add, remove, search for, sort and list users.

 ## How to run the code